emer/axon/README.md

 3. **Zero-sum weight changes:** In some cases it can also be useful to constrain the faster error-driven weight changes to be zero-sum, which is supported by an optional parameter.
 This zero-sum logic was nicely articulated by [Schraudolph (1998)](#references), and is implemented in the widely-used ResNet models.

-4. **Soft bounding and contrast enhancement:** To keep individual weight magnitudes bounded, we use a standard exponential-approach "soft bounding" dynamic (increases are multiplied by $1-w$; decreases by $w$).
+4. **Soft bounding and contrast enhancement:** To keep individual weight magnitudes bounded, we use a standard exponential-approach "soft bounding" dynamic (increases are multiplied by $1 - \text{weight}$; decreases by $\text{weight}$).
 In addition, as developed in the Leabra model, it is useful to add a *contrast enhancement* mechanism to counteract the compressive effects of this soft bounding, so that effective weights span the full range of weight values.
-TODO: what is $w$?

 # Axon Algorithm Equations